The Narcissus in early November 2018. The 37-foot-long

 Brake wheels and their components, and resistor grids were located on campus and extracted for use in the Narcissus after they have all been assessed, cleaned, rebuilt, etc. as necessary.

 The list goes on and on, seemingly never-ending.
 A lot of headway was made in 2018.
-To help guests that attended the 4th annual Teddy Roosevelt Days event to visualize where various larger components belong on the Narcissus, shop staff and volunteers placed photos and descriptions along the sills and other exterior components of the Narcissus.
+To help guests who attended the 4th annual Teddy Roosevelt Days event to visualize where various larger components belong on the Narcissus, shop staff and volunteers placed photos and descriptions along the sills and other exterior components of the Narcissus.

 The photos were of the components and approximately where